S-mishina/apm-sandbox/README.md

 |APM Main Page UI |![Grafana UI](image/grafana_ui.png)| ![New Relic UI](image/new_relic_ui.png) |
 |APM Trace Page UI |![Grafana APM UI](image/grafana_apm_page.png)| ![New Relic APM UI](image/new_relic_apm_page.png) |

+※ If you look closely, you will see that the trace id is the same.
+Thus, we see that they are outputting the results of the same request.

 Give your personal opinion (feelings, differences) on each UI base.

 ***Grafana***